Kirkburton: Religion

-Civil parish

-The parish includes the settlements of Causeway Foot, Cockley Hill, Cowmes, Dogley Lane, Farnley Tyas, Fenay Bridge, Flockton, Flockton Green, Flockton Moor, Gawthorpe, Grange Moor, Green Side, Highburton, High Green, Hill Side, Houses Hill, Kirkheaton, Lane Head (near Kirkburton), Lane Head (near Shepley), Lepton, Lepton Edge, Little Lepton, Lower Hopton, Rowley Hill, Roydhouse, Shelley, Shelley Woodhouse, Shepley, Stocksmoor, Thorncliff, Thunder Bridge, Thurstonland, Upper Denby and Upper Heaton.
-In 2011 the parish has a population of 26,439.
-On 1 April 1938 Shelley, Shepley and Whitley Upper and parts of Kirkheaton, Lepton and Thurstonland and Farnley became part of Kirkburton when these parishes were abolished.

 Places of interest

-Kirkburton

-Masonic Hall: opposite the police station and All Hallows' Church on George Street.
-The hall was built in 1889 in a mock-Tudor style and was built as a meeting hall for the local Freemasons.
-The Beaumont Lodge have met in the building ever since.
+The Masonic Hall is opposite the police station and All Hallows' Church on George Street.
+It was built in 1889 in a mock-Tudor style as a meeting hall for the local Freemasons.
+The Beaumont Lodge has met in the building ever since.

-George Inn: the oldest public house in the village was built in the 18th century and has operated as a pub ever since.
-It is located on George Street, next to the old blacksmith's, and is overlooked by All Hallows' Church.
-In 1777 commissioners met there to agree upon the creation of the Halifax to Penistone Turnpike, the forerunner for the present Penistone Road.

-Royal Hotel: Victorian public house built in stone in 1870.
-It was the second largest pub in the village and located in the centre of the village on North Road it has since been converted into a Co-operative store.
+The George Inn, the oldest public house in the village, was built in the 18th century.
+It is on George Street, next to the old blacksmith's overlooked by All Hallows' Church.
+In 1777 commissioners met there to agree on the creation of the Halifax to Penistone Turnpike, the forerunner of Penistone Road.
+The Royal Hotel is a Victorian public house built in stone in 1870 was the second largest pub in the village.
+It has been converted into a Co-operative store.

-Springfield Mill: the oldest part was built as a warehouse about 1830.
-The main building, in a similar style but larger, was added for spinning in 1834 and the weaving sheds opposite in 1849.
-After the church this is perhaps the most important piece of architecture in the village of Denby Dale.

-Town Hall: the owners of the nearby mill built Springfield House in the 1830s.
-It was bought by Kirkburton Urban District Council in 1935 and taken over as a town hall three years later.
+Springfield Mill dates from about 1820.
+The owners built Springfield House in the 1830s.
+It was bought by Kirkburton Urban District Council in 1935 and as re-opened it as the local town hall three years later.
 The council sold it in 1982.
-It is a Grade II listed building (1978) and a private residence with the grand, if inaccurate, name of "Kirkburton Hall".
+Now known as Kirkburton Hall, it is a Grade II listed building (1978).

-The Foxglove: the largest public house in the village, it was built in 1868 in a mock-Tudor style at the same time as the branch line.
-It was hoped that Kirkburton would become a junction to an extended line to Barnsley, hence the pub's original name, the Railway Junction, but this never materialised.
-The public house was more popularly known as the Three Owls until 2000, when it adopted its new name.
+The Foxglove public house was built in 1868 in a mock-Tudor style at the same time as the branch line.
+It was hoped that Kirkburton would become a junction on an extended line to Barnsley, hence its original name, the Railway Junction, but this never materialised.
+It was known locally as the Three Owls until 2000, when it adopted its new name.
 An extension was built in 2001 which is now the hotel part of the building.